Digestive Enzyme Supplements – to Enhance Elimination

 There are some foods, seeds, and nuts that contain what are called enzyme inhibitors, which are present for the protection of the seed of a food.
 Nature doesn't want the seed to germinate prematurely and lose its life.
 It wants to make sure that the seed is present in soil with sufficient moisture to grow and continue the species.
 Therefore, when you eat raw seeds or raw nuts, you are swallowing enzyme inhibitors which will neutralize some of the enzymes your body produces.
 In fact, eating lots of foods with enzyme inhibitors can actually cause your pancreas to swell.

 All nuts and seeds contain inhibitors, which is a real bummer.
 Raw peanuts contain an especially large amount, so if you have problems with constipation, don't consume large amounts of them.
-(Unless you take a good digestive enzyme supplement.)
+You can counteract the inhibitors by soaking the nuts in water.
+Raw pistachios and pine nuts must soak for two hours and raw walnuts and almonds must soak for eight hours.

 Raw wheat germ is also one of the worst inhibitors.
 In addition, all peas, beans and lentils contain some inhibitors too.
 Potatoes, which are seeds, have enzyme inhibitors.
 In eggs, which are also seeds, the inhibitor is contained mainly in the egg white.
 As a general rule, enzyme inhibitors are confined to the seed portions of food.
 For instance, the eyes of potatoes.
 The inhibitors are not present in the fleshy portions of fruits or in the leaves and stems of vegetables.